 US Govt Explains Why Wole Soyinka’s Visa Was Revoked

-- The United States Consulate in Lagos says visas are privileges that can be revoked anytime at the discretion of the US government
+• The United States Consulate in Lagos said visas are privileges that can be revoked anytime at the discretion of the US government

-- Soyinka says he cannot recall any wrongdoing that could have led to the decision and recalls two decades-old minor incidents in the US
+• Soyinka stated that he could not recall any wrongdoing that might have led to the decision and recalled two decades-old minor incidents in the US

 The United States Consulate in Lagos has clarified that the issuance and withdrawal of visas remain privileges extended at the discretion of the US government and not a guaranteed right.